 The guides will always be the best people to give you local hints and tips.

 On my last trip I did a free tour with Monster Day Tours through Little India, and I know that next time I go back I will be trying one of their other free tours too.
-They run them through Chinatown, Singapore City and Kampong Glam too.

-Of course these tours are not entirely free, but rather based on tips, so ensure you tip the guide based on the quality their tour and what you can afford.
+Of course these tours are not entirely free, but rather based on tips, so ensure you tip the guide based on the quality of their tour and what you can afford.

 Window Shop on Orchard Road